fineanmol/plant-tree/README.md

-🌲 Updated on Fri, 05 Dec 2025 20:22:41 GMT
+🌲 Updated on Sat, 06 Dec 2025 12:09:43 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."